 Tough day at work?
 Grab something flat and heavy and go to town making this dish.
-Scaloppine is an Italian term for a thin piece of meat, and tonight, my friend, you are the maesto of scaloppine.
-This chicken breast paired with capellini in a lemony, mushroom cream sauce will help you forget about your worries.
+Scaloppine is an Italian term for a thin piece of meat, and tonight, my friend, you are the maestro of scaloppine.
+This chicken breast paired with capellini, more commonly known as angel hair, in a lemony, mushroom cream sauce will help you forget about your worries.
 So go ahead and channel your stress into something delicious.

 We LOOOOVED IT I can easily see serving it for guest 😍

 What an explosion of tastes!
 This was out of this world amazing!!